 In-Memory OLTP is built into SQL Server and SQL Database.
-Because these objects behave similar to their traditional counterparts, you can often gain performance benefits while making only minimal changes to the database and the application.
+Because these objects behave in a similar way to their traditional counterparts, you can often gain performance benefits while making only minimal changes to the database and the application.
 Plus, you can have both memory-optimized and traditional disk-based tables in the same database, and run queries across the two.
-You will find a Transact-SQL script with an example for each of these types of objects towards the bottom of this article.
+You will find a Transact-SQL script with an example for each of these types of objects toward the bottom of this article.

 Usage scenarios for In-Memory OLTP